citizenspress/citizenspress.github.io/_posts/2015-01-18-Tech-Transfer.md

 share: true
 ---

 It seems like every week I hear of another progressive organization making a large, organization-wide transition to newer technology.
-The feedback I receive from folks enduring this transition tends to be mostly that these moves are frustrating, time consuming and costly.
-So, I have been thinking a lot lately about how progressive organizations can make this transition more easily without undermining their progressive values.
+The feedback I have received from folks enduring these transitions tend to be these moves are frustrating, time consuming and costly.
+So, I have been thinking a lot about how these organizations can make this transition more easily without undermining their progressive values.

 I think that these things are important as I see an increasing number of organizations spend obscene amounts of resources and money on technology transition -- only to see the implementation fail.